 Note: if Preview is not the default app for open pictures, right-click on the image, select “Open With”, and choose Preview.

 Then move your cursor, click, and drag to select the area to include the four digits.

 Hit the “delete” on your keyboard.
 This will remove the selected area, and the digits should be gone.
 Now press the Command + S keys to save the image.

 Method 2: Override Part of an Image in Preview

 On the menu, select Tools > Annotate > Rectangle.

-Skitch is a free Mac app from Evernote that makes it easy to capture screenshots and annotate them.
-Personally, I feel it’s much powerful than Preview.
+Skitch is a free Mac app made by Evernote that allows you to capture screenshots and annotate them easily.
+Personally, I feel it’s much more powerful than Preview.

 Step 2: Once the image is loaded, click the Pixelate icon on the left panel.